jed/domo/README.md

 API
 ---

-dom-o provides functions for CSS rules and HTML5 element types, allowing you to create DOM objects anywhere in your code without compiling templates from separate `script` tags.
+domo provides functions for CSS rules and HTML5 element types, allowing you to create DOM objects anywhere in your code without compiling templates from separate `script` tags.

 ### domo.noConflict()

-By default, dom-o extends the global object (`window` in the browser or `global` in node) with itself and all of its DOM/CSS functions.
+By default, domo extends the global object (`window` in the browser or `global` in node) with itself and all of its DOM/CSS functions.
 This allows you to access them directly, and write code that behaves like a DSL, but without any compilation step.

 If polluting the global namespace isn't your style, you can call `domo.noConflict()`.
 This function restores all overwritten global object properties and returns the original namespace, much like its jQuery namesake.